-Access to lockers by students will take place before school, during 5th hour (lunch), and after school.
+All students will be assigned a locker to store personal belongings.
+Students will continue to be allowed to carry back packs throughout the day.
+Access to lockers by students may be limited to before school, during 5th hour (lunch), and after school if deemed necessary by the administration.
 Hallways will be monitored during passing periods, and students will not be allowed access to lockers at any time not listed above.